The Five (composers): Orientalism

 One hallmark of "The Five" was its reliance on orientalism.
 Many quintessentially "Russian" works were composed in orientalist style, such as Balakirev's Islamey, Borodin's Prince Igor and Rimsky-Korsakov's Scheherazade.
 Orientalism, in fact, became widely considered in the West both one of the best-known aspects of Russian music and a trait of Russian national character.
 As leader of "The Five," Balakirev encouraged the use of eastern themes and harmonies to set their "Russian" music apart from the German symphonism of Anton Rubinstein and other Western-oriented composers.
 Because Rimsky-Korsakov used Russian folk and oriental melodies in his First Symphony, Stasov and the other nationalists dubbed it the "First Russian Symphony," even though Rubinstein had written his Ocean Symphony a dozen years before it.
 These were themes Balakirev had transcribed in the Caucasus.
 "The symphony is good," Cui wrote to Rimsky-Korsakov in 1863, while the latter was out on naval deployment.
 "We played it a few days ago at Balakirev's—to the great pleasure of Stassov.
 It is really Russian.
 Only a Russian could have composed it, because it lacks the slightest trace of any stagnant Germanness."

 Orientalism was not confined to using authentic Eastern melodies.
 What became more important than the melodies themselves were the musical conventions added to them.
 These conventions allowed orientalism to become an avenue for writing music on subjects considered unmentionable otherwise, such as political themes and erotic fantasies.
 It also became a means of expressing Russian supremacy as the empire expanded under Alexander II.
-This was often reinforced through misogynist symbolism—the rational, active and moral Western man versus the irrational, passive and immoral Eastern woman.